-I’m an expert in the field of education who strongly believes
+I may not have a popular opinion on homework.
+But I’m an expert in the field who strongly believes

 I don’t think it’s any surprise that the Texas teacher’s “No Homework” letter went viral.
 It becomes a hot topic because people feel passionately about it on both sides.

-I believe students would perform the same- if not better– without additional worksheets or writing definitions after their school day.
+I believe students would perform the same- if not better– without additional worksheets or writing definitions after a school day.

 While this may not be the most popular opinion, I have yet to find current research that proves otherwise, especially for younger students.